stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 Install [pipenv](https://docs.pipenv.org/), so that each of your Python projects can have a separate environment and set of Python packages.

-In a PowerShell windows enter the following command:
+In a command prompt window enter the following command:

     pip install pipenv